Dark mode switch icon Light mode switch icon

 Why is the bitter lesson correct?

-For decades, researchers have been coming up with smart ideas.
-Those ideas turn out to be a waste of time if you compare them to guessing a billion times a second until you get it right.
+Smart ideas turn out to be a waste of time if you can just guess a billion times a second until you get it right.

 For machine learning to work, you need: